tengstrand/lein-polylith/readme.md

   environments/development/project.clj
 ```

 To calculate this list, the plugin starts with going through all the files in the workspace recursively.
-Then it takes the value of the *:last-successful-build* key in *.polylith/time.edn* and uses that timestamp to filter out all files with a later timestamp.
+Then it takes the value of the *:last-success* key in *.polylith/time.edn* and uses that timestamp to filter out all files with a later timestamp.

 If the *CI* variable is set, it’s an indication that the code is executed by the continuous integration server.
-In that case it takes the SHA1 value from the *:last-successful-build* key in *.polylith/git.edn* and then performs a `git diff --name-only last-successful-hash current-hash`.
+In that case it takes the SHA1 value from the *:last-success* key in *.polylith/git.edn* and then performs a `git diff --name-only last-successful-hash current-hash`.
 This approach covers one special case that the local *time.edn* solution doesn’t cover, namely when a file or directory has been deleted but nothing else was changed.

 Commands like [build](#build), [changes](#changes), [diff](#diff), [info](#info) and [test](#test) all start by calling [diff](#diff) internally to calculate changed components and bases to figure out what components and bases to operate on.
 They all support sending in a *bookmark* or a *timestamp*.

 The timestamp is the time in milliseconds since 1970, e.g. *1529504135000* instead of *2018-06-20 16:15:35* (the 20th of April 2018, 4:15 pm and 35 seconds).
 The bookmarks are found in *.polylith/time.edn* or *.polylith/git.edn* depending on environment.

-So if we figure out when the last successful build was:
+So if we figure out when the last success was:
 ```
 $ cat .polylith/time.edn
-{:last-successful-build 1529504135000}
+{:last-success 1529504135000}
 ```

 ...then these three commands are equivalent:
 ```
 $ lein polylith diff
 $ lein polylith diff 1529504135000
-$ lein polylith diff last-successful-build
+$ lein polylith diff last-success
 ```

 To see all changed files since 1970-01-01, simply execute: